ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 5. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, site, and location to host the instance.
 6. Select the network type.
 7. Select the vCPU and RAM limits according to your requirements.
-8. On the **Summary** pane, verify the configuration and estimated price before you place the order.
+8. On the **Summary** panel, verify the configuration and estimated price before you place the order.
 9. Click **Create**.

 ## Procedure to order {{site.data.keyword.vm-shared}} Reserved